fishforwish/fgc/notes.md

 2025 Mar 18 (Mon)
 =================
 How do we interpret pca, especially benePCA?

+The PCA is a little interesting, but not very.
+The most salient feature is that “other benefits” is almost perpendicular to the main component in three of the four countries.
+It will be hard to interpret this, because we have no information about what other benefits respondents had in mind in the different countries.

+The loadings are all consistent in sign, and we don't see any particular reason to use weightings, so we have decided not to.
+In particular, we wouldn't want to (effectively) drop “other benefits”.

 2025 Mar 10 (Mon)
 =================
 Chyun had some git errors: